WHERE TO START

 Our treatment is kind on your body, kind on your pocket and delivered by kind and caring individuals.

-Today, there are many reasons why women and couples are turning to fertility treatment.
 You might be a single woman without a partner, a woman with a partner who can’t get pregnant despite months of trying, or a partner in a same sex relationship.
-All of them, because of biology or circumstances, may struggle to have a baby naturally.
-But modern IVF technology means that their ’infertility’, whatever its cause, is today amenable to treatment.
-Here, you can book an appointment to speak to one of advisors who can tell you more about your fertility.
+Because of biology or circumstances, you may be struggling to have a baby naturally.
+Modern IVF technology means 'infertility’, whatever its cause, is today amenable to treatment.
+But how accessible is this treatment?

 One of the most common reasons why women seek fertility treatment today is because of age.
 It’s a biological fact that female fertility declines with age, especially after 35.
 Statistically, the chances of older women reduce and more complex treatment may be required.
 This is why we apply a cut-off age of 37 in our eligibility criteria for Kind IVF.

 Around one-third of all cases of infertility can be explained by a biological problem with the male partner, usually in the quality of quantity of sperm cells.
 In such cases, IVF treatment as offered in our basic Kind IVF programme would not suitable, and success will be much better achieved with another well established treatment known as ICSI.
-You can read about our Kind ICSI package here.
+You can read about our Kind ICSI package by clicking the button below.